javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 message = 123456;
 ```

-Such languages are called "dynamically typed", meaning that there are language types, but variables are not bound to any of them.
+Programming languages that allow such thing are called "dynamically typed", meaning that there are data types, but variables are not bound to any of them.

 There are 7 basic data types in JavaScript.
-Here we'll study the basics, and in the next chapters we'll talk about each of them in detail.
+Here we'll study the basics, and in next chapters we'll talk about each of them in detail.

 [cut]